 The idea is that they stick a whole lot of high-tech industry into a newly built hub on the site of a deep-water port, shift a multitude of people to work and live there in ecological and social harmony, and, because culture is important to them, invite a cabal of writers from around the world to come and mix with their writers.
 What could go wrong?

-The first dayLast Monday in Beijing our little group of poets, novelists and short-story writers assembles in the drizzly aftermath of days of tropical rainstorm.
+our little group of poets, novelists and short-story writers assembles in the drizzly aftermath of days of tropical rainstorm.
 We are from Armenia, Australia, Croatia, Jordan, Korea, Poland, the US and, of course, Castleconnell.
 The rain has washed away any trace of smog, but the air is at condensation point, milky grey all around.

 Visibility is a maximum of four blocks.
 Skyscrapers loom at the edge of vision; their ghostly silhouettes accentuate the contrast between high-rise 21st-century corporate China and the daily bustle of cars, electric scooters, bicycles, motorised carts and calmly teeming pedestrians on the cracked, uneven pavements of inner suburbia.